El Dorado Springs, Missouri: Education

 El Dorado Springs R-II School District operates one elementary school, one middle school and El Dorado Springs High School.
 The city also contains El Dorado Christian School, a private institution.

 The town has a lending library, a branch of the Cedar County Library District.

 Arts and culture

-An annual tradition is the Founder's Day Picnic which began early in the town's existence as an annual gathering for residents.
-It is a three-night event which has grown to be the largest attraction of the year and brings thousands of visitors to town.
+An annual tradition is the Founder's Day Picnic which is an annual gathering for residents.
+It is a three-night event which is the largest attraction of the year and brings thousands of visitors to town.
 In recent years, a carnival has provided rides and the City Council hires performers to give free concerts in the City Park.
 This upcoming picnic will be the city's 135th.

 El Dorado Springs boasts Missouri's oldest municipal band performing in the United States at the longest continually used bandstand.

 Media

 The city has two newspapers: The Star and The Sun; along with local FM radio station KESM.